menata-id/menata/README.md

 >
 > The language specification is under active development and **breaking changes are expected** before version **1.0**.
 >
-> The current focus of this repository is **language design**, not runtime implementation.
+> The current focus of this repository is **language design**.
 >
-> Feedback, discussions, references, and constructive criticism are welcome.
+> Feedback, discussion, references, and constructive criticism are welcome.

 ---

-# Why Menata?
+## Why Menata?

 Business Knowledge is one of the most valuable assets of an organization.

-Unfortunately, Business Knowledge is often tightly coupled to programming languages, frameworks, databases, and user interfaces.
+Unfortunately, it is often tightly coupled to programming languages, frameworks, databases, and user interfaces.

-As technology evolves, organizations repeatedly rewrite applications—not because the business has changed, but because the technology has changed.
+As technology evolves, organizations repeatedly rewrite software—not because the business has changed, but because the technology has changed.

 Menata separates **Business Knowledge** from **implementation**.